 Although mild kyphosis may not cause any symptoms, some people may experience stiffness and pain.
 Complications from kyphosis may include breathing problems caused by pressure on the lungs or digestive issues due to digestive tract pressure, including acid reflux and swallowing difficulties.
 Your rheumatologist will work with you to prevent stooped posture.

 Recent research shows a strong association between existing spondylitis and increased levels of inflammation in the gut.
-In one study of 204 people with spondylitis, researchers discovered that an increased level of calprotectin (a protein) in the stool was considered a powerful predictor of developing Crohn’s disease within five years.
+In one study of 204 people with spondylitis, researchers discovered that an increased level of calprotectin (a protein) in the stool was considered a powerful predictor of developing Crohn’s disease — a type of inflammatory bowel disease (IBD) — within five years.

 Studies show that people with spondylitis who smoke typically have an earlier onset of the condition and that smokers have more aggressive spinal damage.
 In addition, smokers with spondylitis also report mood swings and a poorer quality of life.